What does the model detect?

 Step 3 – Data Annotation

 The computer learns to detect objects from images through a process of labeling.
-Thus, we drew boxes around the concerned objects and labeled them as text (only one object to detect).
+Thus, we drew boxes around the concerned objects and labeled them as tomatoes (only one object to detect).

 Annotation Rules – (Keep them in mind for better detection)

 ⦁ Skip the object if it is in motion or blur.

 ⦁ Precisely draw the bounding box on the object.

 ⦁ Bounding boxes should not be too large.

 [Optional] Step 4 – Tuning Parameters

 If you register as a developer and developer mode is on, you can modify the number of epochs, batch size per GPU, neural network model, etc. In case of no user inputs, the settings will change to default.

 The training process takes place automatically with a single click.